FDVILJOEN/union.js/README.md

 This eliminates the need for document traversal.

-Take a look at the hello world sample to see how it works.
+Take a look at the [Hello World](https://www.unionjs.org/tests/helloworld/helloworld.html) sample to see how it works.

 ![alt text](https://www.unionjs.org/img/Function.png)